Dental Dam

 You use a dental dam on the vulva (female genitals) and anus.
 When you have mouth-penis oral sex, it’s better to use a condom for protection.

 • Scabies.
-You can also pick up these mites from skin or fabric.
+You also can pick up these mites from skin or fabric.

 • Genital warts.
 You could catch HPV, which causes these warts, from one that’s outside the area covered by a dental dam.